phishx-docs/phishx-docs.github.io/docs/en/guide/people/lists/import_list.md

    ::: details File in XLSX format
    Your file needs to have only one main tab.<br>
    Your file cannot have any password protection.<br>
-   Your file must have at least one column with the header **email** and the respective valid email address for the contact.<br>
+   Your file must have at least one column with the header **e-mail** and the respective valid e-mail address for the contact.<br>
    Optionally insert a valid phone number in the **phone** header. <br>
-   We will not import contacts with duplicate emails.
+   We will not import contacts with duplicate e-mails.
    :::

    ::: details Phones